-Parents use a variety of parenting strategies to achieve this objective, but not all achieve the desired results.
+Parents use a variety of parenting strategies, such as the tough love strategy, to achieve this objective, but not all achieve the desired results.

 Parents who are responsive, loving, and consistent encourage their children's cooperation.
 These parents are more likely to achieve compliance from their children.

 Coercive parents produce unwarranted resistance, which results in rebellious conduct rather than obedience.

 These early experiences can set the foundation for subsequent development, leading to permanent changes in physiology, brain function, and behavior.

 Harsh parenting inhibits the emotional control and prosocial development of children.

 Coaching and modeling by parents teach youngsters how to control unpleasant emotions, self-soothe, and focus.
 However, parents who express negative, harmful, and aggressive emotions on a regular basis may model dysregulated behavior to their children.